Saxfordshire/is-it-christmas/README.md

 # Is it Christmas?
-A website telling users whether or not it's Christmas, viewable at https://saxfordshire.github.io/is-it-christmas/docs/.
+A website telling users whether or not it's Christmas.
+[Relevant XKCD](https://xkcd.com/2236/).